YerongAI/Office-Tool-docs/docs/introduction/download.md

 ## Run

 Double click `Office Tool Plus.exe` to run program.
 You don't need to turn off any antivirus softwares.
 Office Tool Plus is a safe and reliable software.

+Office Tool Plus is protected by a digital signature, and when you run the program, Windows will report it as a verified publisher (Yerong Lai).
+If the signature has been tampered with or is invalid, please stop using it and re-download Office Tool Plus from the [above site](#download).

 ## Uninstall